Aliases for SCARB1 Gene

 GeneCards Summary for SCARB1 Gene

 SCARB1 (Scavenger Receptor Class B Member 1) is a Protein Coding gene.
-Diseases associated with SCARB1 include hepatitis c and hepatitis.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
+Diseases associated with SCARB1 include Hepatitis C and Hepatitis.
+Among its related pathways are Statin Pathway and Insulin secretion.
 GO annotations related to this gene include protein homodimerization activity and phosphatidylserine binding.
-An important paralog of this gene is CD36.
+An important paralog of this gene is SCARB2.

 UniProtKB/Swiss-Prot for SCARB1 Gene

-Receptor for different ligands such as phospholipids, cholesterol ester, lipoproteins, phosphatidylserine and apoptotic cells.
-Probable receptor for HDL, located in particular region of the plasma membrane, called caveolae.
-Facilitates the flux of free and esterified cholesterol between the cell surface and extracellular donors and acceptors, such as HDL and to a lesser extent, apoB-containing lipoproteins and modified lipoproteins.
-Probably involved in the phagocytosis of apoptotic cells, via its phosphatidylserine binding activity.
-Receptor for hepatitis C virus glycoprotein E2.
-Binding between SCARB1 and E2 was found to be independent of the genotype of the viral isolate.
-Plays an important role in the uptake of HDL cholesteryl ester (By similarity).
+Receptor for different ligands such as phospholipids, cholesterol ester, lipoproteins, phosphatidylserine and apoptotic cells (PubMed:12016218, PubMed:12519372, PubMed:21226579).
+Facilitates the flux of free and esterified cholesterol between the cell surface and extracellular donors and acceptors, such as high density lipoproteins (HDL) and to a lesser extent, apoB-containing lipoproteins and modified lipoproteins.
+Necessary for selective HDL-cholesterol uptake (PubMed:26965621).
+Probably involved in the phagocytosis of apoptotic cells, via its phosphatidylserine binding activity (PubMed:12016218).